Handyman Connection logo

 What Is Handyman Connection?

-Handyman Connection offers franchises to establish businesses providing referral and other services to independent contractors and small-to-medium home repair and light remodeling services, including plumbing, electrical, carpentry, drywall, plastering, and painting.
-It targets independent contractors (via referral services) and owners/lessors of residential properties (a mix of B2B and B2C), and franchisees receive residential leads through Handyman Connection’s lead-generation internet platform and centralized telephone number.
+Handyman Connection is a Home & Commercial Services franchise that offers referral services to independent contractors and small-to-medium home repair and light remodeling services, including plumbing, electrical, carpentry, drywall, plastering, and painting.
+It serves a mix of customers-independent contractors who use its referral services (B2B) and owners/lessors of residential properties (B2C)-with franchisees recruiting independent contractors or employees to perform the work and generally charging a flat fee per job.
+The system’s key assets include the Handyman Connection proprietary marks and a lead-generation internet platform and centralized telephone number that supply residential leads to franchisees.

 Handyman Connection Franchise: Pros and Cons